research-ag/enumeration/README.md

 We compare `Enumeration<K>` against various other maps of type `K -> Nat`.
 The functionality of these other maps is not exactly the same but sufficiently overlaps with Enumeration that a comparison is possible.
 It should be noted that the other maps do not have the inverse map `Nat -> K` like Enumeration does.
 On the other hand, they offer deletion which Enumeration does not.
 However, the map `K -> Nat` is tree-based in all cases hence we can compare insertion and lookup operations both in terms of instructions and memory used.

+The results below have been obtained with `moc 0.9.2`.

 ### Memory

 For the memory benchmark we insert N random entries of a given type `K` into Enumeration.